tisoap/next-template-app/README.md

 ## Commands

+- `yarn build-storybook`: Creates a production build from the component library docs
 - `yarn build`: Creates a production build from this project
-- `yarn build-storybook`: Creates a production build from the component library docs
+- `yarn check`: Runs type and spell checking, code linter and unit tests
 - `yarn dev`: Starts the project with hot reload at `http://localhost:3000`
+- `yarn generate-theme-typings`: Generates TypeScript typings for your custom Chakra theme (runs automatically on post-install)
 - `yarn lint`: Runs the code linter
+- `yarn spellcheck`: Checks for spelling typos in code
 - `yarn start`: Starts the project at `http://localhost:3000`, but you need to execute the `yarn build` command beforehand
 - `yarn storybook`: Starts the component library docs with hot reload at `http://localhost:6006`
+- `yarn test-e2e`: Runs all end to end tests using the locally installed Firefox browser, but you need to have started the project in another terminal for it to work
 - `yarn test`: Runs all unit tests and code coverage report
-- `yarn test-e2e`: Runs all end to end tests using the locally installed Chrome browser, but you need to have started the project in another terminal for it to work
 - `yarn type-check`: Check validity of all types in the project
-- `yarn spellcheck`: Checks for spelling typos in code

 ## Technologies